 Expansion, Selling and Retirement

 This educational program is an introductory course designed to help students gain knowledge necessary for the vocational application of this subject.
-Completion of this program does not fulfill the legal requirements of particular state licenses or certifications, which may require additional training or apprenticeships.

 We take great pride in providing you with the most up-to-date accounting course textbooks and equipment.
 One or more of the above-mentioned subjects may, therefore, change if updating becomes necessary during the course of your studies.
 The order in which the accounting course material is presented may vary.